isc-projects/bind9/doc/notes/notes-current.rst

 - ``named`` could crash with an assertion failure if a TCP connection were closed while a request was still being processed.
 [GL #2227]

+- A problem obtaining glue records could prevent a stub zone from functioning properly, if the authoritative server for the zone were configured for minimal responses.
+[GL #1736]

 - ``UV_EOF`` is no longer treated as a ``TCP4RecvErr`` or a ``TCP6RecvErr``.
 [GL #2208]